 PARCC is a State mandated achievement test that measures a student’s learning in relation to the New Illinois Learning Standards .
 This assessments of English language arts and mathematics is administered in grades three through eight and once in high school..

-PLAN, a “pre-ACT” test, helps tenth graders measure their current academic development, explore career/training options, and make plans for the remaining years of high school and post-graduation years.
-Students take the test during the fall of their sophomore year.
+PLAN, a “pre-ACT” test, helps ninth graders measure their current academic development, explore career/training options, and make plans for the remaining years of high school and post-graduation years.
+Students take the test during the fall of their freshman year.